marceljaworski/bash/README.md

 # Bash fundamentals

-Notes and examples about my journey learning bash
+Notes and examples about my journey learning bash.

+Note that ***to make a file executable***, you must set the eXecutable bit, and for a shell script, the Readable bit must also be set.
+So it is likely that you will need to change the permissions on your script, to make it executable.
+If your script is named "myscript.sh" then you will need to change its permissions, like this:
+$ chmod u+rx myscript.sh
+or
+$ chmod 755 myscript.sh
+$ ./myscript.sh

 ## Special variables in **BASH**